Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals: Tendencies and fates of interaction parameters

 \section{Tendencies and fates of interaction parameters}

-As aforementioned in Sec.~\ref{Sec_RGEqs}, the coupled RG evolutions encompass all the low-energy properties of 3D tDSM under the influence of Coulomb interaction as well as electron-phonon and phonon-phonon interactions.
-We within this section are going to study the energy-dependent coupled RG flow equations and attempt to extract the low-energy behavior of all pertinent parameters under the intimate competitions of these interactions.
+As aforementioned in Sec.~\ref{Sec_RGEqs}, the coupled RG evolutions encompass all the low-energy properties of 3D tDSM influenced by the Coulomb interaction as well as electron-phonon and phonon-phonon interactions.
+Within this section, we are going to investigate the energy-dependent coupled RG flow equations and endeavor to extract the low-energy behavior of all relevant parameters from the intimate competition of these interactions.